nagaphaneendra2001/Deep_Learning_Neural_Networks/README.md

 Assignment 8:
 In the assignment8 folder, there are some python source code files which are the solutions for the questions given in the assignment8.
 There is also a pdf file which contains all the information about the assignment8 and the screeshots of the outputs.
 Video Link: https://drive.google.com/file/d/1jrhyZzuKQD6hZzY6im0rGMchQ3ZYziVS/view?usp=sharing

+Assignment 9:
+In the assignment9 folder, there are some python source code files(jupyter) which are the solutions for the questions given in the assignment9.
+There is also a pdf file which contains all the information about the assignment9 and the screeshots of the outputs.
+Video Link: